Manolo Escobar: Personal life

 In 1959, three months after meeting German-born Anita Marx, Escobar married her.
 They were married in Cologne, Germany, without knowing how to speak each other's language and remained married for 53 years until his death.
-They adopted a daughter a few years later and named her Vanessa.
+In 1978, they adopted a daughter and named her Vanessa.
 She was only 3 days old at the time.
 The song "Mi pequeña flor" (My little flower) is dedicated to her.

 Death

 Manuel García Escobar died of colon cancer on 24 October 2013, at the age of 82.